 Since developing trust is integral to project success, partners must spend the funding on relationship building efforts and not on research activities.
 Recipients of CCPS funding can design a proposal for future submission to the SHERC Pilot Project Program (PPP).

-CCPS receives funding from the Southwest Health Equity Research Collaborative at Northern Arizona University (U54MD012388), which is sponsored by the National Institute on Minority Health and Health Disparities (NIMHD).
+The PPP receives funding from the Southwest Health Equity Research Collaborative at Northern Arizona University (U54MD012388), which is sponsored by the National Institute on Minority Health and Health Disparities (NIMHD).